Redistricting in Texas: Rising Republican power (1980s)

-Final Democratic gerrymander (1990s)
+Return to Democratic control (1990s)

 In 1990, Democrat Ann Richards was elected governor of Texas, succeeding Bill Clements, who had won a second, non-consecutive term in 1986.
-Democratic State Senator Eddie Bernice Johnson chaired the redistricting subcommittee and drew maps with the intention of creating a minority-majority district in Dallas for herself to run in.
-This drew the ire of representatives Martin Frost and John Wiley Bryant, whose districts would become considerably more White and Republican-leaning as a result.
+Democratic State Senator Eddie Bernice Johnson chaired the redistricting subcommittee and drew maps with the intention of creating a minority-majority district in Dallas.
+This drew the ire of U.S. representatives Martin Frost and John Wiley Bryant, whose districts became considerably more White and Republican-leaning as a result.
 A majority-Hispanic district was also created in Houston alongside District 18, a majority-Black district.
-The Texas Legislature sided with Johnson's plan and adopted new congressional districts during a special session in 1991.
+The Texas Legislature sided with Johnson's plan and adopted new congressional districts in 1991.
 Republicans criticized the maps for protecting Democratic incumbents, and others sued over the map's use of census data that may have undercounted minority populations.
 Despite this, the Justice Department granted the maps preclearance, and the maps were used in the 1992 elections.

 In early 1994, several Republicans sued the state alleging that District 18 and District 29 were racially gerrymandered.
 District 30 was later added to the case, and in August, a federal judicial panel ordered the state to redraw its congressional districts.
 A separate panel later allowed the struck districts to be used for the 1994 elections, but it ordered the state to redraw its districts before the 1996 elections.
 The state later appealed this decision, and it became the Supreme Court case Bush v.
 Vera.
-During the 1994 elections, Republicans won a majority of the statewide popular vote, but Democrats won the majority of Texas' congressional districts.
+During the 1994 elections, Republicans won a majority of the statewide popular vote, but Democrats won the majority of Texas's congressional districts.
 Bush v.
 Vera ruled that districts such as District 18 and District 30 were racially gerrymandered.
 A prior district court decision had voided the results of the 1996 primary elections in 13 districts, which the Supreme Court upheld.
 These districts instead conducted special elections concurrent with the 1996 elections in the other districts.
-Despite never winning the statewide popular vote again, Democrats continued to hold their majority in Texas' congressional delegation throughout the decade.
+Despite never winning the statewide popular vote again, Democrats continued to hold their majority in Texas's congressional delegation throughout the decade.